NikitaShmatchenko/starwarsapi/README.md

 ## Task 2
 There is a bug in getHeaviestCharacterBySpecie method in CharacterService.
 Find and fix it.
 ## Task 3
 Implement the PUT method in the CharacterController class.
-This method should update the character with the given id.
+It should receive Character as an input argument from RequestBody and should update it in the DB.
 ## Task 4 (Bonus task)
 Add a new table to the application called "starship" and create a controller for it.
 The table should have the following columns:
 - id (primary key)